dertsaf/FileSystem/Readme.md

 ### Example
 The following script will update the _ToBeUpdated.txt_ file with the content of  _UpdateWith.txt_

-`java -cp FileSystem.jar filesystem.cmd.updateFileCmd /folder1/folder2/ToBeUpdated.txt ./UpdateWith.txt`
+`java -cp FileSystem.jar filesystem.cmd.UpdateFileCmd /folder1/folder2/ToBeUpdated.txt ./UpdateWith.txt`

 ## `readFile`